dgraph-io/vlg/dockerize_demo/ReadMe.md

 Step 2: Run the container.
 Make sure to forward 8888 since the notebook will be running from the container docker run -p 8888:8888 image_name

+For Graphistry: Go to Graphistry and create an account.
+Dont use SSO as you will need the provide your username and password in the python notebook